PIE: Performance Interval Estimation for Free-Form Generation Tasks: Acknowledgments

 \section{Acknowledgments}

-This research was supported in part by Cisco, Amazon, and by Good Systems\footnote{\url{https://goodsystems.utexas.edu/}} (a UT Austin Grand Challenge dedicated to developing responsible AI technologies).
+This research was supported in part by Cisco, Amazon, and by Good Systems\footnote{\url{https://goodsystems.utexas.edu/}} (a UT Austin Grand Challenge dedicated to developing responsible AI technologies), as well as CosmicAI\footnote{The NSF-Simons AI Institute for Cosmic Origins (CosmicAI): \url{https://www.cosmicai.org/}} support from the NSF (Cooperative Agreement 2421782) and the Simons Foundation (grant MPS-AI-00010515).
 We thank the Texas Advanced Computing Center (TACC) for use of its superb infrastructure.
 The statements made herein are solely the opinions of the authors and do not reflect the views of the sponsoring agencies.